 Expand into Adjacent Markets.
-Our core skill is the implementation of software-based CED products and solutions.
+Our core skill is the implementation of software-based above-ground detection products and solutions.
 Over the past two decades, we have been developing and refining our complex signal processing software algorithms.
-We should be able to effectively utilize our core software skills more broadly as markets, including security/surveillance and environmental management systems, converge.
-We believe that a driver of this convergence is that CED systems will become more cost-effective when a single CED unit can be used for multiple purposes.
-As a result, our objective is to become the leading supplier of critical CED components to third party management systems, particularly those that exploit the convergence of traffic, security/surveillance and environmental management systems.
+We should be able to effectively utilize our core software skills more broadly as markets converge.
+We believe that a driver of this convergence is that above-ground detection systems will become more cost-effective when a single sensor can be used for multiple purposes.
+As a result, our objective is to become the leading supplier of critical detection components to third party management systems, particularly those that exploit the convergence of traffic.
 To do this, we are integrating this concept into our long-range engineering development road-map and will evaluate the use of technology licensing and channel strategies that support this vision.

 Increase the Scope of Our Distribution and Direct Sales.
 We have made substantial investments in product adjustments to tailor our solutions to the differing needs of our international end users and in new product acquisitions for both domestic and international markets.
-We have also invested in sales and marketing expansion, with a focus on our European and Asian subsidiaries.
-Markets in Eastern Europe, the Asia/Pacific region, the Middle East, Africa and South America, which have historically lagged North America and Western Europe in their use of CED, have recently begun to increase the adoption of CED in their traffic, security/surveillance and environmental management systems.
-We intend to continue to refine our product offerings through engineering development and technology licensing to take advantage of the accelerated pace of the adoption of CED throughout the developing world.
+We have also invested in sales and marketing expansion, with a focus on our European subsidiaries.
+Markets in Eastern Europe, the Asia/Pacific region, the Middle East, Africa and South America, which have historically lagged North America and Western Europe in their use of above-ground detection, have recently begun to increase the adoption of detection technology in their traffic systems.
+We intend to continue to refine our product offerings through engineering development and technology licensing to take advantage of the accelerated pace of the adoption of above-ground detection throughout the developing world.